Business intelligence plays an integral part in organizations’ day-to-day operations.

 In the case of the dashboard for the operational team, it may need to be updated with data that tells the number of orders every 10 minutes, whereas for the CEO’s dashboard, updating it only once a day may be sufficient.

-In this article, I will show you 15 examples of the best Tableau dashboard examples you will find anywhere, but first, let’s learn how to set up a Tableau dashboard in 4 easy steps:
+Well, in this article, I will show you 15 examples of the best Tableau dashboard examples you will find anywhere, but first, let’s learn how to set up a Tableau dashboard in 4 easy steps.

 Create a blank Tableau dashboard by clicking the ‘New Dashboard’ button.